Crypto Treasury Accounting Policy: The Document the Audit Tests You Against (2026)

 - a tokenized fund interest as a fund share;

-- an LP/savings receipt as a position (value-accruing, not cash);
+- an LP or savings receipt as a position, value-accruing and not cash;

 - in-scope crypto under the fair-value model.